Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: New upper bounds for the DUAL problem

 \begin{lemma} Let $\G$ and $\H$ be two hypergraphs satisfying the intersection property.
-The algorithm \textsc{\ComputeNT} correctly computes a new transversal of $\G$ \Wrt $\H$ (if it exists) in space $O(\log^2 \InputSize)$. \end{lemma} \begin{proof} $\textsc{\ComputeNT}$ always terminates because all the sets belonging to $\SetOfLogSeqs(\G,\H)$ are finite and, by exploiting the order defined, can be enumerated successively without repetitions.
+Then, algorithm \textsc{\ComputeNT} correctly computes a new transversal of $\G$ \Wrt $\H$ (if it exists) in space $O(\log^2 \InputSize)$. \end{lemma} \begin{proof} $\textsc{\ComputeNT}$ always terminates because sets belonging to $\SetOfLogSeqs(\G,\H)$ are finite and, by exploiting the order defined, can be enumerated successively without repetitions.

-At first, \textsc{\ComputeNT} checks the intersection property, and if this property does not hold between the two input hypergraphs an error state/signal is triggered.
-Then \textsc{\ComputeNT} successively enumerates all the possible elements belonging to $\SetOfLogSeqs(\G,\H)$ to find (if one exists) a set $\Sigma$ such that $\sigma(\Sigma)^+$ meets Condition~\eqref{eq:witnessing_condition} of Lemma~\ref{lemma:witnessing_condition}.
-Now, there are two cases: either (a) $\G$ and $\H$ are not dual, or (b) they are.
+First, \textsc{\ComputeNT} checks the intersection property, and if this property does not hold between the two input hypergraphs, then an error state/signal is triggered.
+Next, \textsc{\ComputeNT} successively enumerates all possible elements belonging to $\SetOfLogSeqs(\G,\H)$ to find a set $\Sigma$ (if one exists) such that $\sigma(\Sigma)^+$ meets Condition~\eqref{eq:double_witnessing_condition} of \cref{lemma:double_witnessing_condition}, and hence such that $\sigma(\Sigma)^+$ is a double non\nbdash-duality witness.

-Let us consider Case (a).
-At this stage of the algorithm (i.e., after line~\ref{line:alg-compute-checkHP}), hypergraphs $\G$ and $\H$ are guaranteed to satisfy the intersection property.
-Hence, by Lemma~\ref{lemma:no_new_transversal_iff_dual}, since $\G$ and $\H$ are not dual, $\G$ or $\H$ is not simple, or there exists a new transversal of $\G$ \Wrt $\H$.
-Observe that, if $\G$ or $\H$ is not simple this does not affect the existence of a new transversal of $\G$ \Wrt $\H$.
-Indeed, it can be easily shown that there exists a new transversal of $\G$ \Wrt $\H$ if and only if there exists a new transversal of $\min(\G)$ \Wrt $\min(\H)$ (i.e., we eliminate those edges containing other edges).
-By this observation and Lemmas~\ref{lemma:ipergrafi_non-dual_iff_witness_nel_set} and~\ref{lemma:witnessing_condition}, \textsc{\ComputeNT}, at line~\ref{line:alg-compute-for}, runs across a set $\Sigma$ such that $\sigma(\Sigma)^+$ meets Condition~\eqref{eq:witnessing_condition} of Lemma~\ref{lemma:witnessing_condition} if and only if there exists a new transversal of $\G$ \Wrt $\H$.